-If it can happen in these scenarios, you’d be kidding yourself to think that it couldn’t happen to your dog and in your car.
 So while leaving your car air conditioner running can help to protect your dog from heat stroke, it can also provide a false sense of security and it can even backfire.

 Want to be part of the solution in helping prevent heat stroke?
 Download the #HotHappensFast poster and start spreading awareness!